Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 ### <mark style="background: #BABD00;">VPC Networking Fundamentals</mark>

-Google Cloud Virtual Private Cloud (VPC) provides networking functionality to Compute Engine virtual machine (VM) instances, Kubernetes Engine containers and App Engine Flex.
+Google Cloud <mark style="background: #BABD00;">Virtual Private Cloud (VPC)</mark> provides networking functionality to Compute Engine virtual machine (VM) instances, Kubernetes Engine containers and App Engine Flex.
 In other words, without a VPC network you cannot create VM instances, containers or App Engine applications.
-Therefore, each Google Cloud project has a **default** network to get you started.
+Therefore, each Google Cloud project has a <mark style="background: #BABD00;">default</mark> network to get you started.

 You can think of a VPC network the same way you would think of a physical network, except that it is virtualised within Google Cloud.

 A VPC network is a global resource which consists of a list of regional virtual subnetworks (subnets) in data centres, all connected by a global wide area network (WAN).
 VPC networks are logically isolated from each other in Google Cloud.

 Routes tell VM instances and the VPC network how to send traffic from an instance to a destination, either inside the network or outside of Google Cloud.